Copyright © 2006 - Sébastien Aperghis-Tramoni

 is that it detects its environment at build time, but not at run time.

-They introduced the module ActivePerl::Config
+They introduced the module ActivePerl::Config to override values in

-in order to match the system where Perl currently runs.
+%Config in order to match the system where Perl currently runs.

 If an administrator doesn't like this, it can disable it by setting

-in the environment or by removing the
+ACTIVEPERL_CONFIG_DISABLE=1 in the environment or by removing the

 corresponding package: ppm remove ActivePerl-Config